Narcan maker says over-the-counter nasal spray fast-tracked by FDA

 Naloxone, sold under the brand name Narcan, is a drug administered to reverse the effects of a suspected opioid overdose.
 The drug can be administered nasally and through an autoinjector.

-Narcan can be bought without a prescription at most pharmacies in all U.S. states and territories, but it is typically not available OTC.
-It is usually bought “behind the counter” (BTC), which means a person must speak to a pharmacy employee in order to get the drug.
+Narcan can be bought without a prescription at most pharmacies in all U.S. states and territories, but it is typically unavailable OTC.
+It is usually bought “behind the counter” (BTC), which means a person must speak to a pharmacy employee to get the drug.

-In November, the FDA issued a notice encouraging naloxone makers to get in contact with the agency to start discussions on switching the drug from BTC to OTC.
+In November, the FDA issued a notice encouraging naloxone makers to contact the agency to start discussing switching the drug from BTC to OTC.

 “It is our preliminary opinion at this time that naloxone nasal spray up to 4 milligrams (mg), and naloxone autoinjector for intramuscular (IM) or subcutaneous (SC) use up to 2 mg, have the potential to be safe and effective for use as directed in nonprescription drug labeling without the supervision of a healthcare practitioner,” said the FDA.